dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 Links inside of the Company Portal app for iOS, including those to documentation and apps, will open directly in the Company Portal app using an in-app view of Safari.
 This update will ship separately from the service update in January.

 ### Improving mobile app management support for selective wipe <!--581242-->
-End users will be given additional guidance on how to regain access to work or school data if that data is automatically removed due to the "Offline interval before app data is wiped" policy, or the removal of the Intune Company Portal on Android.
+End users will be given additional guidance on how to regain access to work or school data if that data is automatically removed due to the "Offline interval before app data is wiped" policy.<!--, or the removal of the Intune Company Portal on Android.-->

 ### See also
 See [What’s New in Microsoft Intune](whats-new-in-microsoft-intune.md) for details on recent developments.